Learn About Metallurgical Coal

 After cooling, the coke solidifies as lumps of porous, crystalline carbon large enough to be used by blast furnaces.
 The entire process can take between 12 and 36 hours.

 Properties inherent in the initial input coal heavily influence the ultimate quality of the coke produced.
-A lack of reliable supply of individual coal grades means that coke-makers today often use blends of up to 20 different coals in order to offer steelmakers a consistent product.
+A lack of a reliable supply of individual coal grades means that coke-makers today often use blends of up to 20 different coals in order to offer steelmakers a consistent product.

 Approximately 1.5 metric tons of metallurgical coal are required to produce 1 metric ton (1,000 kilograms) of coke.